-Therefore, the monitoring of volcanoes is imperative for harmonious and safe co-habitation as it can allow scientists to predict future volcanic activity.
+It is imperative that these volcanoes are monitored for harmonious and safe co-habitation, and it is also important to allow scientists to predict future volcanic activity.

 Working with the Edinburgh Sensor’s Gascard, we find out how one of our customers uses it for the monitoring of volcanic gas emissions in their country and in co-operation with other research institutes around the world.

-Some of the most densely populated areas of earth are in close proximity to volcanos, such as the region of Quito in Ecuador, where over 3 million people live in close vicinity to several volcanos despite the high risk of eruption.
+Some of the most densely populated areas of earth are in close proximity to volcanos, such as the region of Quito in Ecuador, where over 3 million people live near volcanoes, or in close vicinity to several volcanoes, despite the high risk of eruption.